TOOLS

 Active

-Sale, Exchange, or Donation of Property and Goods
+H - Sale, Exchange, or Donation of Property and Goods; Z - Salaries and Expenses

 Applicant Eligibility

-State and local government agencies are eligible to apply for surplus real property for park, recreation, correctional facility, historic monument, public airport, health, educational, homeless, replacement housing, and general public purposes.
-Eligibility for property for wildlife conservation use, other than for migratory birds, is limited to the States.
-Tax-supported and nonprofit medical and educational institutions which have been held exempt from taxation under 501(c)(3) of the Internal Revenue Code are also eligible to apply for property for health, educational and homeless use.
+State and local government agencies are eligible to apply for surplus real property for park and recreation, correctional facility, law enforcement, historic monument, public airport, public health, educational, homeless assistance, self help housing, emergency management, public road widening and port facilities.
+Eligibility for property for wildlife conservation use, other than for migratory birds and highway use, is limited to the States.
+Tax-supported and nonprofit medical and educational institutions, housing assistance and homeless assistance providers which have been held exempt from taxation under 501(c)(3) of the Internal Revenue Code are also eligible to apply for property for health, educational, self help housing and homeless assistance use, respectively

 Beneficiary Eligibility